yongwuML/Advsal/README.md

 ### SODGAN

 Official implementation of the **SODGAN** network.
 SODGAN is two-stage training architecture, which can accelerate training speed.
-And It takes only 35 minutes to train on a Titan Xp GPU.
+And it takes only 35 minutes to train on a Titan Xp GPU.
 Our model can detect salient objects better.

 ![Several examples](figs/sod.png)